-If you are spending spring break in NJ, we have good news—there are plenty of things to do without traveling far, making this staycation spot feel like a real getaway.
-From heading to the only construction theme park in the US at Diggerland in West Berlin to basking in the balmy temps at Aquatopia in nearby PA to hitting those history-making spots in Revolutionary-era Morristown or booking a mid-week shore getaway in Cape May, we’ve got you covered.
+If you are spending spring break in NJ, we have good news—there are plenty of things to do without traveling far, making your staycation feel like a real getaway.
+From checking out the newest Pixar exhibit at Liberty Science Center in Jersey City to basking in the balmy temps at Island Waterpark in Atlantic City to hitting those history-making spots in Revolutionary-era Morristown or booking a mid-week shore getaway in Cape May, we’ve got you covered.
 And for things to do all spring to fill your bucket list, click on our list of spring activities too. (featured photo credit: Diggerland USA)

 SPONSORED

-Sahara Sam’s is now Big Kahuna’s Water Park, and the popular year-round day trip destination in West Berlin has been given a refresh with a new name and island theme.
+Take a tropical staycation to Big Kahuna’s Water Park, the popular year-round day trip destination in West Berlin with a lush island theme.
 No matter what the season, you can bring the whole family for a vacation day full of water rides and slides, including a family raft ride, body slides, a water obstacle course, a water adventure playland, and more.
 Make sure to test your boogie boarding skills on the Flowrider, race friends on the Raging Rivers Mat Racers, and then float on the Tiki Tides Adventure River.
 Once you work up an appetite, enjoy the updated menus in The Island Time Café and The Chill Zone, or enjoy an adult beverage from the Sandbar.
-What’s more, Big Kahuna’s has free parking, a state-of-the-art arcade, cabana rentals, and private party rooms where you can party like The Big Kahuna with NEW party package options.
-Delight in a tropical paradise anytime throughout the year with the 2023 Season Pass now on sale.
-Purchase one-day tickets or the 2023 Big Kahuna’s Season Pass online, and don’t forget to use promo code: NJMOMS.
+What’s more, Big Kahuna’s has free parking, a state-of-the-art arcade, cabana rentals, and private party rooms where you can party like The Big Kahuna.
+Take advantage NOW of their Spring Break Deal on the One-Day Tickets with a savings of $14 per ticket.
+Tickets will be $35.99 from March 22 through April 7.
+Want to take a vacation all year long?
+The Season Pass is also on sale for $64.99 – price increases on April 7th.
+Buy now to enjoy Spring Break and enjoy unlimited visits until 12/31/24.

 Make it a zoo day

-Heading to a zoo for fresh air and spring break fun should be at the top of your list for a staycation.
-See exotic animals from your car at Six Flags Drive-Thru Safari (opening April 1), visit the Africa pavilion with lions and giraffes at the Turtle Back Zoo, or see bears and flamingos, and monkeys for free at the Cape May County Zoo.
+If you’ve been meaning to get to the zoo but still haven’t, spring break is an ideal time to put it on the calendar.
+Visit the Africa pavilion with lions and giraffes at the Turtle Back Zoo, see bears, flamingos, and monkeys for free at the Cape May County Zoo, or visit with rescued and rehabilitated animals at Popcorn Zoo.
 And if you’ve already done those, there are other zoos in NJ to check out.
 Got kids who love farm animals?
 Be sure to put a petting zoo on your list of things to do during spring break too.

 Ride into fun

-Spring is the start of amusement park season, with Diggerland USA, Six Flags Great Adventure, and Storybook Land having opening days and special hours during spring break.
+It’s almost amusement park season, with Diggerland USA, Six Flags Great Adventure, and Storybook Land offering opening days and special hours during spring break.
 It’s a great chance to get in on the action before the summer, where you can take advantage of the new rides and fewer crowds.
+Or if the weather looks iffy, Nickelodeon Universe in American Dream has the biggest indoor theme park in the Western Hemisphere, with everything from roller coasters to kiddie rides.
 Check out our guide for more ideas on where to go and the scoop on season passes.

 Hop into a good time

-With spring break falling around Easter, now is the time to take advantage of those bunny experiences during the week.
+Easter is coming early this year, so if your spring break is early, too, take advantage of those bunny experiences during the week.
 Hop aboard a bunny train ride where kids can scoop up eggs and candy, go on an egg scavenger hunt, book a brunch with the bunny hopping by, or dress up your kids in their Easter best and visit Peter Rabbit in his garden lair for photo ops.
 Check out our guide to lots of bunny fun in the Garden State.

 Dive into an underwater adventure